-The COVID-19 pandemic continues to rock the legal landscape with unprecedented challenges to the workforce and a panoply of new and shifting laws and regulations affecting employers.
-The latest sea change in employment law, the Family First Coronavirus Response Act (FFCRA), outlines new requirements for Emergency Paid Sick Leave and Emergency Family Leave under the Family and Medical Leave Act (FMLA).
-As of April 1, 2020, the new laws will have an immediate impact on businesses with fewer than 500 employees, including significant new requirements for paid leave as well as refundable tax credits for employers who are required to offer those benefits under the bill.
+The COVID-19 pandemic has brought numerous challenges to the legal industry, including changes to laws and regulations that affect employers.
+The Family First Coronavirus Response Act (FFCRA) introduces new requirements for Emergency Paid Sick Leave, and Emergency Family Leave under the Family and Medical Leave Act (FMLA).
+These laws took effect on April 1, 2020, and apply to businesses with fewer than 500 employees.
+The FFCRA requires paid leave for certain situations and offers refundable tax credits to employers who provide these benefits.

 Which Companies Are Affected by the New Law?

 - Business with 499 or fewer employees;